A Weekend in Sedona, Arizona: A Guide to the Perfect Itinerary

 Things to do in Sedona

 Here are all my favourite things to do in Sedona.
-Mix and match these activities for an awesome Sedona weekend getaway.
+Mix and match these activities to plan an awesome Sedona weekend getaway.

 1. Get outdoors and go hiking

 With all those jaw-dropping red rocks surrounding Sedona, you’d be crazy not to want to get out and explore them.
 There are several hikes in the area of varying lengths and difficulties.
-This website lists all the best hikes in Sedona, but here are my personal favourite Sedona hikes:
+Here are my personal favourite Sedona hikes:

 • Devil’s Bridge Trail – this is a short hike that is quite steep at the end.
 I found myself basically scrambling up some rocks towards the end of the hike, but the views at the end are worth it.
 This is a really popular hike, so go early.

 • Bell Rock – Bell Rock doesn’t really have much of a defined path, which isn’t the type of hike I normally like (I like to know exactly where I’m going!).
-But the views as we got up higher were just gorgeous.
+But the views as we got up higher were just gorgeous and worth the confusion.

 • Cathedral Rock Trail – this hike is rated difficult, so come prepared with plenty of water and good hiking shoes.
-In some parts you are basically rock climbing.
+In some parts you’re basically rock climbing.
 If you have a fear of heights, this isn’t the hike for you!
 The views from the top are outstanding.

 • Sugarloaf Loop – we did this hike at sunset and were rewarded with incredible views over Sedona.
 It’s fairly flat.
 The Sugarloaf Loop takes you around a small peak, but make sure to head up to Sugarloaf Summit for the best views.

-With a weekend in Sedona, you can easily tackle a few of these hikes.
+On a Sedona weekend trip, you can easily tackle a few of these hikes.

 Devil’s Bridge Trail – one of the must-do hikes if you’ve got 2 days in Sedona